D5251, 5251, 25101

 On May 17th 25101 & 25103 were noted at Manchester Victoria, possibly working a Portsmouth Harbour - Nelson service.

-On May 31st the 07.35 Nottingham - Llandudno Town was worked from Derby by 25101, it did not return on the diagram.
+On a damp May 31st the 07.35 Nottingham - Llandudno Town was worked from Derby by 25101, it did not return on the diagram.

 On June 14th & 21st 25101 worked the 08.42 Sheffield - Huddersfield (portion for 08.55 York - Llandudno) and the return 16.58 Huddersfield - Sheffield (portion off the 13.42 Llandudno - York).
 A week later (28th) 25101 & 25163 worked a relief 08.56 Stoke-on-Trent - Yarmouth to Norwich.